mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Over the centuries, the Darrians adapted to their homeworld, gradually acquiring a distinctive appearance.
-Although recognizably human and capable of interbreeding with other humans, the Darrians developed what some refer to as an ‘elfin’ appearance.
+Although recognizably human and capable of interbreeding with other humans, the Darrians developed what some refer to as an 'elfin' appearance.
 They are tall and slender as a result of the lower gravity on their homeworld, and tend to be more dextrous, if a little weaker, than mainstream humans.
 Their skin has a golden colour and hair is